-At West County Strings, we are here to facilitate the best possible learning experience for every student, and we are confident that if you are willing to commit to and follow the guidelines outlined below we will have a great working relationship.
+At West County Strings, we are committed to creating the absolute best possible learning experience for every student, and we are confident that if you are willing to commit to and follow the guidelines outlined below we will have a positive and productive working relationship.

 Parents, you are your child’s teacher for every hour of the week that they are not in lessons!
 Your child looks up to you in a way that they look up to no one else in the world, and you are their models in all things – including music.
 And only you can nurture your child to learn and grow in so many unique and powerful ways – including in music.